-The research foci of the Department of Design are pursued in seven research groups.
+The research foci of the Department of Design are pursued in five research groups.
 In addition the Department of Design has expertise in design strategy, design management and innovation research and in research on the historical and cultural significance of design.

 Group approaches research with an attitude, where making, acting and engaging play important roles.

 The ENCORE research group explores constantly application fields for co-design through hands-on exploration and ambitious research.
 The visionary competence stems mostly from industrial design spiced with engineering, architecture and anthropology.

 The Fashion/Textile Futures research group explores new perspectives on human-centered design research.
 The group approaches research in the field of fashion, clothing and textiles in multi-faceted ways.

 NODUS Sustainable Design Research Group undertakes transdisciplinary design research for sustainable futures.

 The Department of Design also features more informally organized knowledge sharing networks across its groups and focus areas.

 Department Of Design | Latest Publications

 Latest research output and publications from the Department of Design.